npirzkal/nf9/README.md

 # nf9

 A high level module to allow one to quickly display images from Python that relies on the pyds9 module (https://github.com/ericmandel/pyds9)
+Based loosely on some of the functionality lost since the disapearance of Pyraf.

 # Installing: #